Skip to content Mobile Contact Library A-Z

 Course Description

-The course introduces techniques, algorithms and principles of interactive 3D computer graphics and animation, including graphics algorithms, the graphics pipeline and graphics programming.
+The Computer Science and Information Technology course introduces techniques, algorithms and principles of interactive 3D computer graphics and animation, including graphics algorithms, the graphics pipeline and graphics programming.

 Objectives/Learning Outcomes/Capability Development

-- Understand 3D viewing, the 3D viewing pipeline, hidden surface removal, shading and illumination;
+3. analyse requirements and constraints of 3D viewing, the 3D viewing pipeline, hidden surface removal, shading and illumination

 Overview of Learning Activities

 A core learning experience in the course is developing a medium size 3D graphics application.
-The assignment reinforces the theory presented in the lectures and requires understanding and implementation of about half of the course material.
+This reinforces the theory presented in the lectures and requires understanding and implementation of course material, and provides practice in solving 3D graphics and animation problems.

 Overview of Learning Resources